Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{utomated} video surveillance requires the detection, tracking, and recognition of objects of interest in a scene.
-Accurate and precise surveillance in crowded scenes is one of the greatest challenges in computer vision applications.
-To address the difficult problem of visual surveillance in the domain of airport checkpoint security, the Department of Homeland Security (DHS) ALERT (Awareness and Localization of Explosives-Related Threats) center of excellence at Northeastern University initiated the CLASP (Correlating Luggage and Specific Passengers) project.
-CLASP is a multi-institution initiative that aims to assist the Transportation Security Administration (TSA) in the detection of security incidents such as theft of items or abandoned bags.
+Accurate and precise surveillance in crowded scenes is one of the most challenging computer vision applications.
+To address the problem of visual surveillance in the domain of airport checkpoint security, the Department of Homeland Security (DHS) ALERT (Awareness and Localization of Explosives-Related Threats) center of excellence at Northeastern University initiated the CLASP (Correlating Luggage and Specific Passengers) project.
+This initiative aims to help the Transportation Security Administration (TSA) detect security incidents, such as theft of items and abandoned bags.

-Most recent multiple object tracking frameworks adopt tracking-by-detection approaches \cite{Kim:2015:MHT:2919332.2920100,DBLP:journals/corr/HenschelLCR17,DBLP:journals/corr/abs-1710-03958,car_tracking_system}, some of which propose a close integration between the tracker and a convolutional neural network (CNN) detector \cite{DBLP:journals/corr/abs-1710-03958}.
-However, state-of-the-art detection algorithms \cite{DBLP:journals/corr/HeGDG17,DBLP:journals/corr/LiuAESR15,DBLP:journals/corr/RedmonDGF15,DBLP:journals/corr/LinMS016} are unable to detect multiple objects in realistic overhead camera scenarios due to domain-specific challenges such as perspective distortions and object-to-camera pose variations.
-In the context of passengers and luggage detection and tracking in airport checkpoints, previous approaches used models based on Gaussian Mixtures \cite{5981718} and optical flow \cite{islam2018corr} for detection and separate trackers for passengers and security bins.
-These methods divide the image area within each camera's field of view into several regions of interest where certain passenger behaviors are expected (e.g., passengers divest their items near the conveyor belt).
-Thus, while effective within individual regions of interest, such approaches cannot detect and track passengers and their belongings throughout an entire checkpoint.
+Current approaches for detecting and tracking passengers and luggage in airport checkpoints divide the image area within each camera's field of view into regions of interest where certain passenger behaviors are expected (e.g., passengers divest their items near the roller conveyor) \cite{5981718,islam2018corr}.
+While these approaches are effective within individual regions of interest, they cannot detect and track passengers and their belongings throughout an entire checkpoint.
+Moreover, most recent detection algorithms \cite{MRCNN,DBLP:journals/corr/LiuAESR15,panet_liu2018,DBLP:journals/corr/LinMS016} are unable to detect multiple objects in realistic overhead camera scenarios due to the unavailability of large-scale datasets obtained using unconventional camera perspectives.

-To solve these problems, we propose a multistage framework in which we use the Mask-RCNN network (MRCNN) \mbox{\cite{DBLP:journals/corr/HeGDG17}} pre-trained on the COCO dataset \mbox{\cite{DBLP:journals/corr/LinMBHPRDZ14}} to detect multiple object classes.
-The network detects most passengers from an overhead perspective with high probability even without fine-tuning.
-However, because of perspective variations, the network has difficulty detecting children and other classes of interest such as backpacks and handbags.
-Fine-tuning pre-trained models to generate dataset-specific detectors would substantially impede the practical application of our framework in actual airport security scenarios.
-We resort instead to geometric transformations, including translations and rotations, as a preprocessing step to improve detection performance.